-Today’s delightfully retro recipe is from Best of the Bake-Off, Pillsbury’s Best 1,000 Recipes, a book of classics from which many a modern version has evolved.
-If your mother or grandmother remembers a recipe from the ’50s, chances are the original is here.
+Today’s recipe is for By Cracky Bars, delightfully retro bar cookies from Best of the Bake-Off, Pillsbury's Best 1,000 Recipes.
+The book is full of classics from which many modern recipes have evolved.
+If your mother or grandmother remembers a recipe from the '50s, chances are the original is here.

 By Cracky Bars

 - 1 ¾ cups sifted all purpose flour 7.5 oz at the most